Azure-Samples/openai-end-to-end-baseline/README.md

 Run the following to:

-- Allow public access from your IP address, g
+- Allow public access from your IP address.
 - Give the logged in user permissions to upload a blob
-- Create the `deploy` container
-- Upload the zip file `./website/chatui.zip` to the `deploy` container
+- Upload the zip file `./website/chatui.zip` to the existing `deploy` container
 - Tell the web app to restart

 ```bash